Division D Graduate Student Committee

 AERA Division D Graduate Student Committee

-The AERA Division D Graduate Student Committee is a group of graduate students that have volunteered their time to serve the larger AERA Division D graduate student community.
-If you are interested in learning more about the work of the Division D GSC or in applying to become a member in the future, please visit our website and provide your contact information to divd.gradstudent@gmail.com.
+The AERA Division D Graduate Student Committee is a group of graduate students who have volunteered their time to serve the larger AERA Division D graduate student community.
+If you are interested in learning more about the work of the Division D GSC or in applying to become a member in the future, provide your contact information to DivD.gradstudent@gmail.com.
 We will be posting a call for GSC applications closer to the Annual Meeting, but feel free to go ahead and reach out if you are interested in serving for the 2024-2025 school year.
-Follow us on Twitter or Facebook for regular updates.
+Follow us on X or Facebook for regular updates.

 Graduate Student Committee Representatives